La Follette's Ben Probst, Edgewood's Baluck Deang showed the stuff of champions

 Probst a confident leader

-The 6-foot-1 Probst quarterbacked the La Follette football team to a 6-4 record, completing 59.5 percent of his passes for 1,765 yards and 23 touchdowns with 10 interceptions.
+The 6-foot-1 Probst quarterbacked the La Follette football team to a 6-4 record, completing 59.5% of his passes for 1,765 yards and 23 touchdowns with 10 interceptions.
 He also ran for 126 yards and a score.

 “There was always that mutual belief — us in him, and him in his teammates — that Ben was always going to get it done,” La Follette football coach Scott Swanson said.
 “Our guys really respected him and followed his lead.
 The total confidence that he had in himself and his team, it’s an everyday type of thing for him.”